lattiece/buny/README.md

 ## warning

-⚠️  buny can crash your terminal at any moment!
-⚠️  automatic execution makes this even more dangerous!
-⚠️  use at your own risk!
+buny can crash your terminal at any moment. automatic execution makes this even more dangerous. use at your own risk.